-Banbury Cross Players will perform The Girl on the Train by Rachel Wagstaff, Paula Hawkins and Duncan Abel at The Mill Arts Centre, Banbury from 20th to 23rd July 2022.
+The Girl on the Train by Rachel Wagstaff, Paula Hawkins and Duncan Abel will be performed at The Mill Arts Centre, 18th to 21st May 2022.

 Read through – Tuesday 15th March 2022

-Anyone can audition for any part.
+Anyone can audition for any part in The Girl on the Train.
 What can you expect during an audition?
 Well it all depends on the Director.
 Typical auditions involve reading through the play or perhaps some improvisation work.
 Don’t feel comfortable with this?
 Talk to the Director beforehand.
 You may glean some ‘winning’ tips!

 Staged on a composite set, the flashback scenes gradually reveal more about the characters and their collective relationships.
 They tease the audience by slowly uncovering the events of the fateful Saturday when Megan disappeared.
 They mirror Rachel’s slowly recovering memory of that same night and her involvement in it.
 Although the reveal is gradual, that’s not the pace of the play, which rattles along to it’s unexpected conclusion.